Fact-Checking of AI-Generated Reports: Results

 \subsection{Overall report quality improvement evaluation}

-We evaluated the efficacy of the fact-checking examiner on two report datasets, one synthetic with controlled "fakeness" and another dataset generated by a published algorithm described in \cite{syeda-mahmood2020}.
+We evaluated the efficacy of the fact-checking examiner on two report datasets, one synthetic with controlled ``fakeness" and another dataset generated by a published algorithm described in \cite{syeda-mahmood2020}.
 Specifically, using the 20\% partition of patients from the Indiana reports that was not used to train or test the examiner, we selected 3089 of the fake reports shown in Table~\ref{tab2}.
 We evaluated the improvement in report quality using the method described in Section~\ref{qi}.
-These results are summarized in Table~\ref{tab3}.
-Since our fake reports had only one fake sentence added, the performance improvement while still present, is modest around 5.3\% but the quality still improved 89\% of the time as shown in Table~\ref{tab3}.
+These results are summarized in Table~\ref{tab:evaluation}.
+Since our fake reports had only one fake sentence added, the performance improvement while still present, is modest around 15.63\%.

-To test the performance on automated reports generated by existing algorithms, we obtained a reference dataset consisting of freshly created reports on the NIH image dataset\cite{Misc:NIHChestXray2017} created by radiologists as described in \cite{Wu2020}.
+To test the performance on automated reports generated by existing algorithms, we obtained a reference dataset consisting of freshly created reports on the NIH image dataset\cite{NIHChestXray2017} created by radiologists as described in \cite{Wu2020}.
 We retained the output of an automated report generation algorithm for the same images described in \cite{syeda-mahmood2020}.
-As this algorithm reported the highest recorded clinical accuracy on comparison with manually created reports, any improvement provided for such reports by our examiner could imply even more improvement in quality for automated reports generated by other methods.
 A total of 198 pairs of original and automatically created reports along with their associated imaging from the NIH dataset was used for this experiment.
-The results of quality improvement is shown in Table~\ref{tab3} row 2.
-As can be seen, the quality improvement is even greater for reports produced by automated report extraction methods.
+The results of quality improvement is shown in Table~\ref{tab:evaluation}.
+As it can be seen, the quality improvement is slightly greater for reports produced by automated report extraction methods.